 Lake Bogoria is not a conventional safari destination.
 The best time to visit is when there are lots of flamingos, but this is unpredictable.
 At most times of the year though, there are usually a good number of flamingos, which makes it worthwhile visiting at any time of the year.

 Being close to the equator, temperatures are quite uniform throughout the year at Lake Bogoria.
 Daytime temperatures are in the upper twenties, while it cools off considerably at night.
 Along the lakeshore, temperatures are higher than on the top of the escarpment.
-The area isn’t very wet, but there is some rain throughout the year.

 The weather is very pleasant.
 Days are usually sunny and dry.
 The ‘short rains’ experienced in November in most of the country aren’t very pronounced here.
 January and February are very dry.